0xSc0ut/0xSc0ut.github.io/_posts/Shellter_Labs-Include.md

+---
+layout: default
+title:  "Shellter Labs - Include"
+date:   2019-05-28
+categories: main
+---

-# Shellter Labs-Include
+# Shellter Labs - Include

-When i access this URL, it gave the same page which we have seen in memes challenge
+By accessing the URL, it gave the same page which we have seen in "memes" challenge

 So i have accessed robots.txt file which listed me